GOP Rep. Rice stands by his impeachment vote of Trump. It could cost him his job

 "I will tell you that for every person that expresses disappointment, 10 people tell me thank you," he said.
 "Now, are those the people that are going to vote in the Republican primary?
 I don't know."

-What Congressman Rice does know: His political future could come down to one vote.
+What Rice does know: His political future could come down to one vote.

 Copyright 2022 South Carolina Public Radio